HellenWeb/js-task-stock/README.md

-# js-task-stock
+# Javascript Task - "Purchase of shares"
-Solving task "best time to buy stock" on js
+~~ Solving task "best time to buy stock" on js